urbit/urbit.org-reloaded/content/faq.md

 ### What are proxies? {#proxies}

 Proxies are seeds derived from your master ticket used to generate sub-wallets, which are in turn used to generate keys that have the ability to execute different Azimuth functions associated with your Azimuth point.
-Proxies generally have restricted capabilities than your ownership seed.
+Proxies generally have more restricted capabilities than your ownership seed.
 These capabilities include: spawning child points, voting, and setting networking keys.

 - Transfer proxy: Can transfer your point to another Ethereum address.
 - Spawn Proxy: For stars and galaxies only.
 Can create new child points.